hulk0301/kubernetes-lab-guide/lab/lab-1-kubernetes-basics.md

 Back to [Main page](../README.md)

+In this lab, we will deploy a small application consists of 2 services(frontend & backend) to Kubernetes and explore the deployment concepts of **blue/green deployments** and **canary releases**.

 ## Build backend

 Navigate to your user home directory or whereever you want to store the source code of the backend serivce.